-A director's independence is to be determined by a general assessment of all factors that may give cause to question the individual's independence of the company or its executive management.
-Factors that should be considered include4
+A director's independence is to be determined by a general assessment of all factors that may give cause to question the individual's independence and integrity with regard to the company or its executive management.
+Factors that should be considered include8:

-- whether the individual is the chief executive officer or has been the chief executive officer of the company or a closely related company within the last five years, - whether the individual is employed or has been employed by the company or a closely related company within the last three years, - whether the individual receives a not insignificant remuneration for advice or other services beyond the remit of the board position from the company, a closely related company or a person in the executive management of the company, - whether the individual has or has within the last year had a significant business relationship or other significant financial dealings with the company or a closely related company as a client, supplier or partner, either individually or as a member of the executive management, a member of the board or a major shareholder in a company with such a business relationship with the company,5
+- whether the individual is the chief executive officer or has been the chief executive officer of the company or a closely related company within the last five years, - whether the individual is employed or has been employed by the company or a closely related company within the last three years, - whether the individual receives a not insignificant remuneration for advice or other services beyond the remit of the board position from the company, a closely related company or a person in the executive management of the company, - whether the individual has or has within the last year had a significant business relationship or other significant financial dealings with the company or a closely related company as a client, supplier or partner, either individually or as a member of the executive management, a member of the board or a major shareholder in a company with such a business relationship with the company,9 - whether the individual is or has within the last three years been a partner at, or has as an employee participated in an audit of the company conducted by, the company's or a closely related company's current or then auditor, - whether the individual is a member of the executive management of another company if a member of the board of that company is a member of the executive management of the company, or - whether the individual has a close family relationship with a person in the executive management or with another person named in the points above if that person's direct or indirect business with the company is of such magnitude or significance as to justify the opinion that the board member is not to be regarded as independent.